-The Telegraph news article publicising EPSRC funding for Universities of Exeter, Bath and Leicester to build the VSimulators facilities to research impact of motion on building on occupant health and productivity.
+The Telegraph news article publicising EPSRC funding for the Universities of Exeter, Bath and Leicester to build the VSimulators facilities to research impact of motion in buildings on occupant health and productivity.

 "If working in an office high-rise makes you tired and grumpy, it may not just be your job that’s to blame.